-They are very different in weight, expense, how long they run, and how much light they produce.
+These two kinds of bike lights are very different in weight, expense, how long they run, and how much light they produce.
 So start by deciding which type of bike light you need.
 For most commuters, you want lights designed for use on roads, not mountains.

 How Bike Light Power is Measured

 The Lumen is the unit for measuring brightness, now that Light Emitting Diodes (LEDs) are standard.
 Bear in mind however that while 3,000 lumens is ultra-bright when focused in a laser-like beam, it becomes less bright if it is diffused into a wide angle beam.
 So you have to factor in breadth of beam as well as power when assessing the brightness of lights.